 Motiva is also in charge of renewables.

 According to Finland's NECP, renewables are expected to account for 50% of the country's final energy consumption in 2030 (of which 30% for transport).
-In accordance with the Directive on Renewables, renewables must represent 38% of final consumption in 2020 (including 33% for electricity and 20% for transport).
-This objective was achieved in 2014 (nearly 44% in 2020, of which 40% in electricity, 58% in heating, and 13% in transport).
+The target set in the Directive on Renewables for a 38%share of renewables in the final consumption in 2020 was achieved in 2014 (nearly 44% in 2020, of which 40% in electricity, 58% in heating, and 13% in transport).

 Interactive Chart Finland Share of Renewables in Electricity Production (incl hydro)